Az-LastPenguin/LORAP/README.md

 The mod is in a semi-playable state, meaning you can play it from beginning to end, but may and **WILL** experience bugs.
 I myself would not recemmend doing actual serious runs with it, as it may brick sometimes.
 (There is no logic yet)

 ## WHAT IS?
-Library of Ruina Archipelago (LORAP for short) is a Harmony mod for Library of Ruina, that makes it work with Archipelago Multi-World.
+Library of Ruina Archipelago (LORAP for short) is a Harmony mod for Library of Ruina to make it work with Archipelago.
-If you do not know what Archipelago is, visit [their Website](https://archipelago.gg) to learn more.
+[Archipelago](https://archipelago.gg) is a cross-game modification system which randomizes different games, then uses the result to build a single unified multi-player game.
+Items from one game may be present in another, and you will need your fellow players to find items you need in their games to help you complete your own.

 ## INSTALLATION
+If you're entirely new to Archipelago and GitHub, consider using [this Guide](https://az-lastpenguin.github.io/guide).

 Download the mod from [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3430626765).
 The mod also requires [BaseMod](https://steamcommunity.com/workshop/filedetails/?id=2603522001) (Enable Priority Loader, please)